IllgamhoDuck/Quantum-Circuit-Optimization-with-Deep-learning/README.md

 ## Where to start?
 Follow this link to start :D The guide notebook includes following index!

-[Guide of this project](https://colab.research.google.com/drive/1PRtKv2vY2yKl4pDYQ9M2kcpkQ0lvdJnM)
+`Highly recommended to go through this resource at colab` [Guide of this project](https://colab.research.google.com/drive/1PRtKv2vY2yKl4pDYQ9M2kcpkQ0lvdJnM)
 #### Index
 0. Welcome :D